How to Celebrate Digital Citizenship Week 2020

 With print media, it’s fairly easy to spot a good source of information.
 But when looking at websites and social media, it can be tricky to know what’s real.

 There are many resources out there to teach information literacy, but not all of them are age-appropriate.
-In general, we recommend these four options:
+For middle and high school students, we recommend these four options:

 - The New York Times